SimbCo/figrails/README.txt

-This is a simple example of getting docker and fig up and running with Rails 4.2.
+This is a simple example of getting docker-compose up and running with Rails 4.2.

 1. Clone the repository

-2. fig run web rails new . --force --database=postgresql --skip-bundle
+2. docker-compose run web rails new . --force --database=postgresql --skip-bundle
 3. Uncommment ruby racer from Gemfile
-4. fig build
+4. docker-compose build
 5. Update database.yml

 development: &default